 It is being forecasted that the declining waste trend of the recent decade is here to stay.
-How much waste is being made, what's in it, and how it is being managed have evolved dramatically in the last decade.
+How much waste being made, what's in it, and how it is being managed have evolved dramatically in the last decade.
 In the past, waste generation has been a function of population growth, economic growth, and the material utilized in our daily lives.
 In the last decade population growth has exceeded the growth in the waste stream.
 Less waste may be for three reasons: "the evolving ton," source reduction, and zero waste initiatives by manufacturers and retailers.
 "The evolving ton" is a phrase coined by Republic Services that refers to the changes in the contents of the waste stream.
 Less paper, more plastic and smaller electronic products are the hallmark of this trend.

 Paper generation is off by 17 million tons, or 20 percent, in the last 11 years.
 Virtually this entire decline came in printed grades such as newspaper and printing and writing paper.
+This decline in paper also has an effect on the existing recycling processing systems, because these systems were designed to have a certain amount of paper.
 While use of plastic products increased by 25 percent in the same period, they have replaced heavier products.
 As for electronics products, smart phone combines the functions of a telephone, video camera, watch, music player, and more plus it fits into your pocket.
 Think of all the products that replaces, not only in the homes, but in the waste stream.

 Source reduction is also playing a huge role in the waste decline.
 Primarily referring to waste reduction techniques such as grasscycling and backyard composting along with product lightweighting.
 Examples of the latter can be found for products made out of plastic, metals, paper, and glass.
+It now takes 11,000 more aluminum cans to make a ton of aluminum than it did five or six years ago.
+PET bottles are 30 percent lighter.
+Now seeing some of the higher value materials being lightweighted out of the stream and that is impacting the overall value of the stream.